dqops/dqo/docs/checks/column/pii/contains-ip6-percent.md

 # contains ip6 percent data quality checks

-Column check that calculates the percentage of rows that contains valid IP6 address values in a monitored column.
+This check detects IP6 addresses inside text columns.
+It measures the percentage of columns containing an IP6 address and raises a data quality issue when too many rows contain IP6 addresses.

 ___